Legionnaires’ disease is a potentially fatal form of pneumonia which affects the lungs.

 People contract Legionnaires’ disease by inhaling small droplets of water (aerosols) suspended in the air containing the bacteria.

-Certain conditions increase the risk from legionella if:
+Certain conditions increase the risk from Legionella.
+For example:

-- The water temperature in all or some parts of the system is between 20°C – 45°C
+- the water temperature in all or some parts of the system is between 20°C and 45°C

-- It is possible for breathable water droplets to be created and dispersed, e.g. aerosol created by shower heads, water outlets, spa baths
+- breathable water droplets can be created and dispersed, for example aerosol created by shower heads, water outlets, spa baths

-- There are deposits that can support bacterial growth, e.g. rust, sludge, scale and organic matter
+- there are deposits that can support bacterial growth, for example rust, sludge, scale and organic matter

 Reducing the risk of Legionella